Tornadoes of 2011: June 16 (China)

-June 18–22
+June 18–22 (United States)

 On June 19, the Storm Prediction Center issued a moderate risk of severe weather for the Central Plains.
-By the evening hours, several tornadoes had touched down over rural areas.
+By the evening hours, several tornadoes had occurred in rural areas.
 48 tornadoes have been reported to the Storm Prediction Center.

 During the afternoon of June 20, a PDS tornado watch was issued for much of central Nebraska and north-central Kansas due to the threat of significant tornadoes.
 Additionally, very large hail, at least 4 in in diameter, is expected within the watch area.
 Around 1:00 p.m. local time, storm chasers reported a large EF3 tornado on the ground north of Hill City, Kansas and again later that afternoon near Elm Creek, Nebraska.
 Numerous other tornadoes were reported across the region including near Ravenna and in York County, some reported to have been very large and intense, but mostly over open country.
 Tornado warnings are stretching from North Dakota to Kansas.
 Additionally, a major derecho event may develop farther south – a PDS Severe Thunderstorm Watch was issued for parts of Oklahoma and North Texas as well.
 On the 21st, tornado watches were issued for several areas, including central Minnesota and Wisconsin, southern Illinois and parts of Missouri, and lower Michigan.
 Tornadoes were reported in Anoka County, Minnesota, and Green Lake and Fond du Lac Counties in Wisconsin.
 Additionally, local law enforcement reported a tornado in Allegan County in Michigan, with photos taken also showing what looked like a tornado, but no damage was seen in the area, and the National Weather Service determined it to have been low hanging clouds.
 Meanwhile, a major derecho event impacted the Chicago Metropolitan Area.
 The worst damage was in Wheeling, Illinois.

 A series of tornadoes tracked across the Louisville, Kentucky area late on June 22.
 A total of five tornadoes were confirmed in the area, including two that were rated EF2.
 One of the tornadoes directly hit Churchill Downs severely damaging several buildings on the site.
 Other significant damage was reported in several industrial parks in the metropolitan area with buildings heavily damaged.
 Tornadoes were also confirmed in Mississippi, Tennessee, Michigan, and Indiana.

+June 19 (New Zealand)

+Two tornadoes struck New Plymouth in Taranaki in the early morning, hitting the central business district and nearby residential streets.
+The two tornadoes tore roofs and plate-glass from city businesses (including the Grand Central Hotel), blew heavy roof tiles from St Mary’s Anglican Cathedral hall, shattered windows, felled trees and signs, and caused scattered power outages; no injuries were reported.
+At least fifteen businesses and two dozen homes suffered damage.
+No official rating was assigned to either tornado.